pelicanorojo/ChronoJS/README.md

 This is a JS Librarly for manage time.
 Oh yes Albert, the time!

-It have 2 modules by now, TimeBeats and babySteps.
+It have 1 modules by now, TimeBeats.
+And soon will have babySteps.

 ## CRNJS.TimeBeats Module